-This section was medium in terms of Level of difficulty and was dominated by Arithmetic (10 questions), followed by Algebra (5 questions).
-There were 4 questions on Modern Maths and 3 questions on Geometry.
-In Arithmetic, the questions were dominated by Time-Speed-Distance, Time and Work, Averages and Mixtures & Alligations.
+This section was Medium in terms of Level of difficulty and was dominated by Arithmetic (8 questions), followed by Algebra (5 questions).
+There were 3 questions on Modern Math and 3 questions on Geometry.
+In Arithmetic, the questions were dominated by Averages and Mixtures & Alligations and Profit & Loss,.

-There were 6 TITA Qs this year.
+There were 8 TITA questions this year.
 Selecting the right questions to attempt was the key.
-Students should have been able to attempt about 14 questions in the given time with 85-90% accuracy.
+Students should have been able to attempt about 14/15 questions in the given time with 85-90% accuracy.

 |Area/Q Type||No of Questions|

 |Quantitative Ability||14 MCQs, 8 TITA, Overall LOD: MEDIUM|

 No shoes and no metallic objects including metal jewelry were allowed.
 Only the admit card and the ID proof were allowed.
 As in the previous years, the authorities took possession of the admit cards.
 The candidates were given a small pad with IIM CAT Logo on the cover (32 pages) for rough work and a pen – which were also taken away at the end of the exam.